and well-being of children and youth

 There are significant limitations in the studies done to date supporting melatonin use.
 The small number of randomized, placebo-controlled trials and the small number of subjects in these trials limit the power of evidence in favour of melatonin treatment.
-As well, the lack of long-term studies limits our knowledge both of relapse risk and of long-term efficacy and safety.
+As well, paucity of long-term studies limits our knowledge of relapse risk and of long-term efficacy and safety.
 More research in the future would help to focus these issues.

 This position statement has been reviewed by the Drug Therapy and Hazardous Substances Committee and by the Mental Health and Developmental Disabilities Committee of the Canadian Paediatric Society.